Calgary to Dinosaur Provincial Park | Day Tour

 - The two most dangerous things in Dinosaur Provincial Park are the sun and the cactus.
 Protect yourself by wearing a hat, sunscreen and appropriate footwear to avoid injury.

-- Pack a lunch or purchase lunch at the Cretaceous Cafe at the park.
+- Pack a lunch or purchase lunch at our brief rest stop in Brooks or at the Cretaceous Cafe at the park.

 - In the heat it is important to stay hydrated so bring a water bottle.
 Cool water will also be available on the bus.